Naval Academy Band

 Depending upon the location and type of performance, sponsors may be required to provide funding for transportation, lodging and meals.
 In the greater Baltimore-Washington DC area, most performances do not include this requirement.
 For more information, please refer to the Official Sponsor Guide, and/or contact the band operations office.

-The members of the United States Naval Academy Band are professional, active duty, enlisted Navy Musicians, not Midshipmen.
-They have auditioned specifically for the Naval Academy Band, and have been chosen through a competitive, national audition.
+The professional musicians of the United States Naval Academy Band are active duty, enlisted Navy Sailors, not Midshipmen.
+They have auditioned specifically for the Naval Academy Band through a competitive, national audition, and assigned to permanent duty in Annapolis.

 When openings occur in the band, announcements are made to all Navy Fleet bands and college music departments, and are advertised nationally in trade journals in an attempt to hire the most qualified musician for the position.
 After auditions are held and a musician is selected, an active duty musician would receive orders to report for duty, or a civilian would enlist in the Navy, attend Recruit Training, and, upon graduation, receive orders to report for duty with the band at the Naval Academy.
 Like all military "special" bands (i.e., the Washington, D.C. premier bands and service academy bands) musicians are selected as permanent duty members of the Naval Academy Band.
 For current vacancies, Please see our USNA Band Vacancies & Careers Page.